Lord Byron: Scotland

-Although neglected by traditional historiography, Byron held deep ties to Scotland.
+Although neglected by traditional history, Byron held deep ties to Scotland.
 His maternal family originated in Aberdeenshire and Byron studied at the Aberdeen Grammar School from 1794 to 1798.
 In terms of his national identity, he once described himself in a tongue-in-cheek manner as "half a Scot by birth, and bred/A whole one" and reportedly spoke with a faint Scottish accent throughout his life.
 Byron was described as a Scotsman by several of his contemporaries, including Lamb and Gordon, the latter of whom referred to him as a "Highlander".

 The historian Murray Pittock argues Byron's links to Scotland were demonstrated "in his campaign for the liberation of Greece, where a disproportionate number of his closest friends and associates had strong Scottish connections, particularly with regard to north-eastern Scotland, which through his Gordon links remained central to the Byronic network throughout his life".
 However, Byron often expressed anti-Scottish sentiments in his writings and conversations with friends.
 Moore wrote in 1840 about Byron's views on Scotland:

 Cordial, however, and deep as were the impressions he retained of Scotland, he would sometimes in this, as in all his other amiable feelings, endeavour perversely to belie his on better nature; and when under the excitement of anger or ridicule persuade not only others, but even himself, that the whole current of feelings ran directly otherwise.
 The abuse which in his anger against the ER he overwhelmed every thing Scotch is an instance of his temporary triumph of wilfulness; and at any time, the least association of ridicule with the country or its inhabitants was sufficient, for the moment, to put all his sentiment to flight.
 A friend of his once described to me the half-playful rage into which she saw him thrown one day, by a heedless girl, who remarked that she thought he had a little of the Scotch accent.
 "Good God, I hope not!" he exclaimed, "I'm sure I haven't.
 I would rather the whole damned country was sunk into the sea - I the Scotch accent!"

 Byron's English Bards and Scotch Reviewers, in which he denounced the Scottish literary establishment, and the Curse of Minerva have both been interpreted as "savagely repudiating all his claims of connection to Scotland".
 In the Curse of Minerva, Byron wrote:

 Daughter of Jove! in Britain’s injured name, A true-born Briton may the deed disclaim.

 Frown not on England; England owns him not: Athena, no! thy plunderer was a Scot.

 Ask’st thou the difference?
 From fair Phyle’s towers.
 Survey Bœotia; – Caledonia’s ours.

 And well I know within that bastard land, Hath Wisdom’s goddess never held command;

 A barren soil, where Nature’s germs, confined; To stern sterility, can stint the mind;

 Whose thistle well betrays the niggard earth; Emblem of all to whom the Land gives birth.